manusancho/top_decollage/README.md

 - *DOCKER_REGISTRY_URL*: A Docker container registry to push your image.

-## Installation

-This project is designed to be run inside Docker but it can be easily adapted to be run elsewhere.

-In order to deploy the project with Docker follow this steps:
-1. Copy `docker-compose.yml` to the target server.
-2. Also copy `credentials/credentials.env` and `env/prod.env`
-3. Run `docker-compose up`

 ## Build

 Build operations are managed through a makefile for convinience.